pudly/schmopera-hugo/content/articles/motezuma.md

 youtube_url = ""

 +++
 Minnesota Bach Society, in conjunction with Seattle Early Music and Ensemble Caprice, have created a production of Antonio Vivaldi’s "lost opera", [_Motezuma_](https://bachsocietymn.org/2019/06/30/vivaldis-motezuma/) in the Buetow Auditorium at Concordia University.
-It is a timely repertoire choice, not only because of the plots exploration of the Spaniards conquering of the Aztec people, but because last year was the 500th anniversary of the conflict.
-Before the opera began, the Mexican consulate spoke giving historical context to the evening.
+It is a timely repertoire choice, not only because of the plot's exploration of the Spaniards' conquering of the Aztec people, but because last year was the 500th anniversary of the conflict.
+Before the opera began, the Mexican consulate spoke, giving historical context to the evening.

 This was a semi-staged production, with a healthy-sized orchestra of period instruments.
 The opera began with a three-movement symphonic prologue.
 Suddenly, a voice was heard from the back of the auditorium speaking in colloquial English.
 This was the added character: Motezuma the observer.
 He narrated in a series of home cooked monologues.